 Description Holds the stack which is used when servicing IRQ exceptions.
 Other stacks may be added as needed for servicing other exception types: FIQ, SVC, ABT, and UND.
 The cstartup.s file must be modified to initialize the exception stack pointers used.

-Note: This section is not used when compiling for Cortex-M. Memory placement This section can be placed anywhere in memory.
-See also Exception stacks, page 158.
+Note: This section is not used when compiling for Cortex-M.

+See also Exception stacks, page 188.